 - Actively pursue new military base privatizations for the DOD.
-In recent years, ASUS's success has included the award of two significant 50-year contracts that began operations at the following bases: - June 2017 Eglin Air Force Base in Florida, with a contract value of \$702 million - July 2018 Fort Riley in Kansas, with a contract value of \$681 million - ✓ Like all 50-year contracts, both of these are subject to annual economic price adjustments - ASUS continues to pursue new construction work on the military bases it serves: - Despite COVID-19-related delays in 2020, ASUS was awarded \$15.5 million in new construction projects to be completed in 2020 and 2021. - In the prior few years, awards exceeded \$20 million per year. - Update on Economic Price Adjustments (EPAs) with the U.S. government for operating and maintaining the water and wastewater systems at the various military bases. - Pricing on all ASUS 50-year contracts with the U.S. government is current - All the contracts have successfully been converted to annual EPAs
+In recent years, ASUS's success has included the award of two significant 50-year contracts that began operations at the following bases: - June 2017 Eglin Air Force Base in Florida, with a contract value of \$702 million - July 2018 Fort Riley in Kansas, with a contract value of \$681 million - ✓ Like all 50-year contracts, both of these are subject to annual economic price adjustments - ASUS continues to pursue new construction work on the military bases it serves: - Despite COVID-19-related delays, ASUS was awarded \$15.5 million of new construction projects in all of 2020 and \$16.2 million through the year-to-date September 2021.
+Some of the funded projects were completed in 2020 and through the year-to-date September 2021, with the remainder expected to be completed during the fourth quarter of 2021 and full year 2022. - In the prior few years, new construction awards have exceeded \$20 million per year. - □ Update on Economic Price Adjustments (EPAs) with the U.S. government for operating and maintaining the water and wastewater systems at the various military bases. - Pricing on all ASUS 50-year contracts with the U.S. government is current - All the contracts have successfully been converted to annual EPAs

 - Deliver outstanding customer service - Focus on operational efficiency to minimize costs to customers and determine additional ways to generate efficiencies through new technology implementation and process improvement - Make prudent capital additions that enhance shareholder and customer value on a timely basis within approved rates: - In 2020, the Regulated Utilities invested \$123.4 million in company-funded capital.
-They expect to spend \$125 \$135 million in 2021. - Adopted Average Water Rate Base at GSWC grows at a 3-Year CAGR of 9.2% from 2018 through 2021. - Earn the authorized return on equity and return on rate base
+They expect to spend \$130 \$140 million in 2021. - Adopted Average Water Rate Base at GSWC grows at a 3-Year CAGR of 9.2% from 2018 through 2021. - Earn the authorized return on equity and return on rate base